Fordyce and Princeton Railroad

-F&P traffic generally consists of lumber and paper products.
+F&P traffic generally consisted of lumber and paper products.

 F&P incorporated on February 25, 1890, as a 9.4 mi line between Fordyce and Toan, Arkansas.
 The railroad expanded, then downsized to a mere 1.14 mi of switching track near Fordyce.
 After the liquidation of Chicago, Rock Island and Pacific Railroad, F&P acquired the line between Fordyce and Crossett, via Banks, Craney, Hermitage, Ingalls, Vick, Broad, Emery, and Whitlow.

 F&P was owned by Georgia Pacific from 1963 until March 2004, when it was sold to Genesee and Wyoming.
+In 2023, F&P was merged into the Arkansas, Louisiana and Mississippi Railroad's system.